Frequently Asked Questions

 When is package pick up?

-Friday, July 4th: 3pm – 8pm - Badlands Community Facility in Drumheller (80 Veterans Way, Drumheller, AB) (start/finish line)
+Friday, July 3rd: 4pm – 8pm - Outside the Badlands Community Facility (look for the registration tent) in Drumheller (80 Veterans Way, Drumheller, AB) (start/finish line)

-*You (or a friend) must pick up your package at one of these times.
+*You must pick up your package at one of these times.
 You cannot race without picking up your package.

 Can a friend pick up my event package?